steven-mi/push-latest-changes-action/README.md

           directory: "." # A list of files to be ignored as a comma-separated string e.g. ".hallo,.bye"
           ignore: ""
 ```

+**Note:** Make sure that your PAT allows write access to your repository

 ## License
 Apache License 2.0 see [LICENSE](LICENSE)